faizsameerahmed96/hex-game-ppo/README/README.md

 - Investigate when pie rule is more effective
 - Create a distribution map of where the actions where chosen mainly in the last map
 - Adaptive temperature based on win %
+- A single model learning that is trained for both player 1 and player 2.
+This way it can form associations from what it has already learnt!
+- Apply UCB alternative during exploration so that it run through all the parts of a board